Tommigun1980/ServiceConcurrency/README.md

 bool EnableCache;
 ```

-Only for helpers that return values.
+Only in ServiceConcurrency objects that return values.
 If turned off, the cache will be bypassed.

 ```c#
 TValue Value;